Can you imagine building a career in research by studying how cells and the nervous system work in the brain and body?

-Work with some of the country’s leading scientists in the field to develop the theoretical and practical skills for conducting research into modern concepts and methodologies in neuroscience.
+Work with some of the Australia's leading scientists in the field to develop the theoretical and practical skills for conducting research into modern concepts and methodologies in neuroscience.

 The Master of Neuroscience offers a variety of study areas such as cellular and systems neuroscience, cell physiology in health and disease. neuroscience research proposal, medical physiology and pharmacology, biochemistry and nutrition, advanced research techniques, research, treatment and policy, neuropsychology and cognitive neuroscience, science communication, and human ecology.

-The Advanced program consists of one year of coursework pus one year of independent research.
-The coursework component will provide you with an advanced knowledge of current concepts in neuroscience, and will support those who wish to move into a neuroscience field from related areas of science and psychoogy but do not have a significant neuroscience background.
+The Advanced program consists of one year of coursework plus one year of independent research.
+The coursework component will provide you with an advanced knowledge of current concepts in neuroscience, and will support those who wish to move into a neuroscience field from related areas of science and psychology but do not have a significant neuroscience background.

 Your independent research will allow you to develop expertise in a nominated area.